mrWh1te/Botmation/src/botmation/actions/README.md

 # Building your own Bot Actions
 A `BotAction` function is an async function, which gets the Puppeteer `page`, `BotOptions` (which devs can overload), and any optional `injects` provided by the project's devs.
 These functions are unit based, singular in purpose, easy to test, and easy to reuse.
 How do we make them?

 Every `BotAction` function is returned by a higher-order `BotActionFactory` function.
 The factory functions provide parameters, with their dynamic scoping, to customize the `BotAction` function.
-Here's an example, of a usable Bot Action Factory function in the `actions()` method.
+Here's an example, of a usable bot action Factory function in the `actions()` method.
 Here's a simple example:
 ```typescript
 export const clickHTMLElementBySelector = (htmlSelector: string): BotAction => async(page: Page) => {
   await page.click(htmlSelector)